WLAN-Pi/wlanpi-documentation/docs/get_involved.md

 # Getting Involved with the WLANPi Project

 The WLANPi project is a community effort and we always welcome volunteers to contribute to our efforts.
-There are opporunities for coding, testing (no coding skills required) and documentation/web site support.
+There are opportunities for coding, testing (no coding skills required) and documentation/web site support.

 If you'd like to be involved, please contact [Jerry Olla][jerry_twitter] or [Nigel Bowden][nigel_twitter] on Twitter or track them down via any well known search engine.